lasnab/blinky/README.md

 ## Watch the video of it in action!
 [![Video](https://github.com/lasnab/blinky/blob/main/images/thumbnail.png?raw=true)](https://youtu.be/AuCAjjtdEhw)

+This is a fun project I built in collaboration.
+An old CRT Television was repurposed by hollowing out the insides and retrofitting it with my own, custom-made RGB LED matrix, which uses individually addressable LED's.
+The whole system is controlled using an Adafruit Huzzah to make it WiFi enabled!

 ![image](https://github.com/lasnab/blinky/blob/main/images/img1.jpg?raw=true)
 > Building and Soldering the LED Matrix on a Carboard